DiLER-Digitell/data_managment_bids_2026/lecture/general_information/overview.md

 Welcome!

-In this workshop, we’re going to explore some super helpful tools and ideas to make managing your research data easier.
-We’ll be looking at GIN G-node, BIDS, and Datalad—don’t worry if these are new to you, this session is perfect for beginner
+In this short workshop, we’re going to explore some tools and ideas to make managing your research data easier.
+We’ll be looking at GIN G-node, BIDS, and eventually Datalad, if you want to continue on your own.

 This workshop content is compiled into a Jupyter Book that you can easily access.
 Download the book using the button at the top of this page or visit the associated [GitHub repository](https://github.com/M-earnest/data_managment_os_days_marburg_2024) to explore and download the materials.